matloff/TidyverseSkeptic/README.md

 debugging more difficult; by contrast, my style above lends itself easily to debugging.
 And again, for large problems, piped code is slower.

-### Is dplyr needed or even desirable for teaching?
+### Is the Tidyverse needed or even desirable for teaching?

 As I said earlier, in discussions with those who report success in using the Tidyverse to teach beginning programmers, I ask whether their